CardiacModelling/ap-nimbus/client-direct/README.md

 ## TODO.

- 1. i18n (Deferred to whenever Angular devs think it's important enough to provide a good solution!)
+ 1. Switch to react.js or something other than Angular!

 ## Useful commands.